CurtisDeCastro/sigma-button-plugin-template/README.md

 This plugin allows you to customize a button in your Sigma worksheets.
 Here are the available options:

 - `buttonText`: This option allows you to set the text that appears on the button.
-    The default value is "Click me".
+    The default value is "Click Me".
 You can provide any string value as the button text.

+- `buttonTextFont`: This option allows you to set the font of the button text.
+    The default value is "Arial".
+You can provide any valid CSS font value.

+- `buttonTextSize`: This option allows you to set the size of the button text.
+    The default value is "16".
+You can provide any valid CSS font size value.

+- `buttonTextColor`: This option allows you to set the color of the button text.
+    The default value is "000000" (black).
+You can provide any valid CSS color value.

 - `buttonColor`: This option allows you to set the color of the button.
-    The default value is "red".
+    The default value is "ffffff" (white).
 You can provide any valid CSS color value.

-- `buttonSize`: This option allows you to set the size of the button.
-    The default value is "large".
-Other valid values include "small", "medium", and "extra-large".

-- `buttonType`: This option allows you to set the type of the button.
-    The default value is "primary".
-Other valid values include "secondary", "success", "danger", "warning", and "info".

-- `buttonGhost`: This option allows you to set whether the button has a ghost effect.
-    The default value is "false".
-You can provide "true" to enable the ghost effect.

-- `buttonBlock`: This option allows you to set whether the button should take up the full width of its container.
-    The default value is "false".
-You can provide "true" to make the button block level.

 - `buttonMargin`: This option allows you to set the margin around the button.
-    The default value is "10px".
+    The default value is "10".
 You can provide any valid CSS margin value.

 - `buttonPadding`: This option allows you to set the padding inside the button.
-    The default value is "10px".
+    The default value is "0".
 You can provide any valid CSS padding value.

 - `buttonBorderRadius`: This option allows you to set the border radius of the button.
-    The default value is "5px".
+    The default value is "5".
 You can provide any valid CSS border radius value.

 Please note that all these options are optional.
 If you do not provide a value for an option, the default value will be used.